Theme: Expanding our Vision: Engaging Literacy Instruction for Every Learner

 3. Sufficient grounding in literacy theory and research

-All submissions must be electronic, and Word document format is highly preferred for text, tables, and figures (e.g., docx; .doc).
+All submissions must be digital.
+Word document format is required for text, tables, and figures (e.g., docx; .doc).
+Pdf manuscripts will be returned for reformatting into Word.
 Any submitted artwork may be saved in other appropriate formats (e.g., .pdf, .jpeg, .tiff).
-Please prepare a blinded manuscript using a 12-pt font (e.g., Times New Roman, Arial, or Calibri) and double-spaced text with one-inch margins.
-All elements should adhere to APA 7 format, and headings and subheadings are encouraged.
+Please prepare a blinded manuscript using a 12-pt Times New Roman font, double-spaced text with one-inch margins.
+All elements should adhere to APA 7 format, including headings and subheadings.

-Submit your blinded manuscript to Dr. Joan Rhodes at joan.rhodes@vslatodady.org.
+Submit your blinded manuscript to BOTH Dr. Joan Rhodes and Dr. Corrie Kelly at joan.rhodes@vslatoday.org and corrie.kelly@vslatoday.org.
 In your email, please include your contact information, full names of all authors as they should appear in the journal, and affiliations.
-If you are a VSLA member, please indicate your local council as well.
-Note that membership is not a prerequisite for submission and will not affect the review process.
+Note that VSLA membership is not a prerequisite for submission and will not affect the review process.

 Q: What is a blinded manuscript?